MicrosoftDocs/fabric-docs/docs/data-science/tutorial-great-expectations.md

 #Customer intent: As a data scientist, I want to validate my data to ensure it meets my expectations.
 ---

-# Tutorial: Use Great Expectations (GX) to validate Power BI semantic models
+# Tutorial: Validate data with Great Expectations (GX)

 In this tutorial, you learn how to use SemPy together with [Great Expectations](https://greatexpectations.io/) (GX) to perform data validation on Power BI semantic models.